RRozz/Websocket-Keyboard-Sharebear/README.md

 <li>Forward keyboard strokes (window must have focus)</li>
 <li>Forward mouse movement and clicks/scrolls (window must have focus)</li>
 <li>Conduct a primitive latency benchmark (enter 'bm' in client console, results are in server client)</li>
-<li>Send ASCII in the clipboard of client the to the clipboard of the server (enter 'c' in client console)</li>
+<li>Send text (unicode) in the clipboard of client the to the clipboard of the server (enter 'c' in client console)</li>
+<li>Also can press CTRL+SHIFT+V in the client window to copy the client clipboard to the server clipboard</li>
+<li>Press Right Windows Key to minimize client window / restore and focus client window</li>
 </ul>

 # How to Start